 The integration with Pipedrive is 2-way: email opens, clicks, bounces and unsubscribes will be recorded in the CRM.

 Please note there are other tools you could be using to send emails, but at the time of writing, none of them have particularly good integrations with Pipedrive.

 Don’t just take our word for it: Outfunnel is the #1 top rated app overall and in the Email Marketing category in Pipedrive’s App Marketplace.

 B. Email sequences to “warm” leads – these are drip campaign tools that integrate well with Pipedrive, helping you nurture interested leads

 What’s the difference between “cold” and “warm” email sequences?
 It boils down to the consent of the receiver.
 If you sign up to Outfunnel, for example, you will get our welcome email, which is designed to walk you through our product.
 You already know the context, and you opted-in, so we can be honest and straightforward with you.

 Let’s take a look at the email tools available in the Pipedrive Marketplace.
-There are nearly 30 tools available.
+There are nearly 30 tools of them.
 Here are some of the tools that have been well-reviewed by their users: